 At a recent Australian innovation conference, one of the presenters stated that “inertia leads to irrelevance.”
 Suggesting that some organisations, and even some governments who are inactive, passive and even lazy about seeing innovation as a strategic lever for improving the bottom line, whether it be a people, profit or planet focused one, are actually in a state of resistance.
 To succeed in a digital transformation process, or in implementing a competitive and systemic innovation strategy, organisations, and governments have to proactively deal with and resolve people’s inherent and natural, resistance to change.

 This made me wonder what really causes organizations to resist or disincline motion, action, or change, essentially to resist innovation as an accelerator of business change, competitiveness, growth and value?

 Another presenter called this a state of “permafrost” suggesting that organizations are behaving as if they are permanently frozen, “year, after year.”
 In some ways, it’s a bit like being inside A Game of Thrones – where you win or you die!

 So why might some organizations be “staying at rest” when there are so many possibilities and opportunities available to them, in the current business environment, to grow, nurture and sustain their competitiveness and relevance to their customers and key stakeholders?

 It’s quite simple really; all organizations only exist because they are successful at being relevant, in some way, to a customer, who is generally willing to exchange value (usually money) for a benefit (usually functional, purposeful or emotional) they receive from their experience, a product or a service.
-With globalisation, data overload and digitisation making so many more options and choices available to savvier, smarter and discerning customers, it seems quite bizarre that so many organizations have allowed the permafrost to set in.
-Not just because it causes stagnation, it also depletes capability, resources and loss of motivation and minimisation of efforts.
+With globalisation, data overload and digitization making so many more options and choices available to savvier, smarter and discerning customers, it seems quite bizarre that so many organizations have allowed the permafrost to set in.
+Not just because it causes stagnation, it also depletes capability, resources and loss of motivation and minimization of efforts.

 “Winter brings cold dry harsh weather and trees are without leaves.” – Lailah Gifty Akita, A Game of Thrones